History of Montgomery, Alabama: Montgomery in the Civil War

 As state capital, Montgomery began to have a great influence over state politics, but would also play a prominent role on the national stage.
 Montgomery resident William Lowndes Yancey served in both houses of the Alabama State Legislature and in the U.S. House of Representatives, where he became an outspoken supporter of states' rights.
 He traveled the country spreading his "fire-eater" stance of slavery and secession.
 After Abraham Lincoln's election in 1860, Yancey led charge for Alabama's secession from the Union, which passed on January 11, 1861.
 Beginning February 4, representatives from Alabama, Georgia, Florida, Louisiana, Mississippi, and South Carolina met in Montgomery to form the Confederate States of America.
 Montgomery was named the first capital of the nation, and Jefferson Davis was inaugurated as president on the steps of the State Capitol.
 The convention and subsequent Confederate government activities were based at the Exchange Hotel near Court Square.
 On April 11, the order to fire on Fort Sumter, the act which started the American Civil War, was sent from the Winter Building, which served as the telegraph office.
 On May 29, 1861, the capital was moved to Richmond, Virginia, to be closer to the primary areas of battle.
 As a result, Montgomery remained virtually untouched by conflict during the war.
 On April 12, 1865, following the Battle of Selma, Major General James H. Wilson captured Montgomery for the Union.

 Reconstruction and modernization

 In 1886 Montgomery became the first city in the United States to install citywide electric street cars along a system that was nicknamed the Lightning Route.
 The system made Montgomery one of the first cities to "depopulate" its residential areas at the city center through transportation-facilitated suburban development.
 Cloverdale and Highland Park saw much of their growth during the height of the Lightning Route.
 On March 19, 1910, Montgomery became the winter home of the Wright brothers' Wright Flying School.
 The men frequented Montgomery and founded several airfields, one of which developed into Maxwell-Gunter Air Force Base after the Wrights began working with the government to produce planes for military use.

+In July 1948, two commercial airline pilots reported a close encounter with a wingless, glowing object while flying near Montgomery.
+Their account prompted a classified U.S. Air Force investigation, which reportedly concluded that some UFOs might be interplanetary in origin.
+The resulting document, known as the "Estimate of the Situation," was later rejected and destroyed by top military officials.